Quantized large-bias current in the anomalous Floquet-Anderson insulator

 To study quantized transport in the AFAI phase, we consider a finite region of AFAI connected to two wide-bandwidth (non-driven) leads, as shown in Fig.~\ref{fig:setup}a.
 The leads are indexed by $\lambda = \{{\rm L, R}\}$, standing for the left and right leads, respectively.
 Dynamics of the combined system-lead setup are described by the Hamiltonian \be H(t) = H_{\rm S}(t) + \sum_{\lambda = {\rm L,R}} H_{\lambda} + \sum_{\lambda = {\rm L,R}} H_{S\lambda}, \ee where $H_{\rm S}(t) = H_{\rm S}(t + T)$ is the time-periodic Hamiltonian of the AFAI system, $H_{\lambda}$ is the Hamiltonian describing lead $\lambda$, and $H_{{\rm S}\lambda}$ describes the coupling between the system and lead $\lambda$.
 We treat each lead as an ideal Fermi reservoir, with filling characterized by an equilibrium Fermi-Dirac distribution with chemical potential $\mu_\lambda$ in lead $\lambda$.
 Specific forms for the Hamiltonian terms above will be given below.
 Throughout this paper, we use $e,\hbar=1$.

-For concreteness, we now give a specific model which realizes the AFAI phase.
-The square lattice tight-binding model, introduced in Ref.~\cite{AFAI}, is described by the Hamiltonian $H_S(t) = H_S^{\rm clean}(t) + \sum_i w_i c^\dagger_i c_i$, where $c^\dagger_i$ ($c_i$) is the fermionic creation (annihilation) operator for site $i$, and $w_i$ is a normally-distributed on-site disorder potential with zero mean and standard deviation $w$.
+The AFAI phase can be realized by a variety of driving protocols and experimental platforms, including solid-state and cold atoms.
+For concreteness and simplicity, here we use the square lattice tight-binding model introduced in Ref.~\cite{AFAI}.
+In this model, the AFAI is described by the Hamiltonian $H_S(t) = H_S^{\rm clean}(t) + \sum_i w_i c^\dagger_i c_i$, where $c^\dagger_i$ ($c_i$) is the fermionic creation (annihilation) operator for site $i$, and $w_i$ is a normally-distributed on-site disorder potential with zero mean and standard deviation $w$.
 The clean (disorder-free) Hamiltonian is given by

 where $\{J_{ij}(t)\}$ are time-dependent nearest-neighbor hopping amplitudes.
-The piecewise-constant amplitudes $J_{ij}(t)$ are modulated according to the five step cycle depicted in Fig.~\ref{fig:setup0}a, where each step has length $T/5$.
+It is convenient to define two sublattices $A$ and $B$ on the square lattice (see Fig.~\ref{fig:setup0}).
+The piecewise-constant amplitudes $J_{ij}(t)$ connecting the two sublattices are modulated according to the five step cycle depicted in Fig.~\ref{fig:setup0}a, where each step has length $T/5$.
 Within each step, all nonzero hopping amplitudes (bold bonds) have strength $J = \frac{5\pi}{2T}$; in the fifth interval, all $J_{ij}=0$.
-The parameter $D$ is a staggered potential on the A and B sublattices, with $n_i= +1\ (-1)$ for the A (B) sub-lattice.
+The parameter $D$ is a staggered potential on the $A$ and $B$ sublattices, with $n_i= +1\ (-1)$ for the $A (B)$ sub-lattice.
+We emphasize that the quantization of the current at large-bias is universal and independent of the specific model; a cold atom realization based on Refs.~\cite{MoriasSmith,Esslinger} is analyzed in the Appendix.

 Within the AFAI phase, realized for nonzero $w$ below a critical value~\cite{AFAI}, the system in an open geometry exhibits chiral edge sates in coexistence with a fully-localized bulk.
 These chiral edge states are illustrated in the example spectra for the clean system ($w = 0$) in an infinite-strip geometry, shown in Fig.~\ref{fig:setup0}b.